Stay Informed: COVID-19 Updates.

 To register for classes and programs call the Parks and Recreation Office at 704-629-5111.

 There are no annual fees or dues.
-Most classes cost a minimal fee, usually a few dollars.
+Most classes and programs cost a minimal fee.

 Monday – Friday: 8:00 a.m. – 12:30 p.m. and 1:30 p.m. – 5:00 p.m.